 There are packages you can book for the grape harvest experience, including accommodation, wine tasting, sightseeing and bike hire, alongside the time helping out at the grape harvest.
 The Lower Austria tourism website outlines these offers.

 The Domäne Wachau Discovery Tours take place five to six days a week, all year-round: April to October on Monday-Saturday; November to March on Monday to Friday.
 One of the experts from Domäne Wachau will be on hand to give you a hearty introduction to the wines and a back-to-basics overview, following the cellar and vineyard tour.

 Wachau Bike Tours

 ‘Next Bike’ is an online bike rental system in the Wachau where you can pick up and return bikes at any of the 40 rental/drop-off stations.

-All stories are my own opinion, regardless of how much wine was consumed.
+All stories are my own opinion.